 What is the best way to rise cinnamon rolls?

 It is important to rise your cinnamon rolls in a warm spot so the yeast can activate and expand the dough.
 During the summer, it is often warm enough in the house to rise your dough.
-During winter months it is too cold.
-I warm my oven up to 175-200ยบ F. I then turn off my oven.
+During the winter months, it is too cold.
+I warm my oven up to 175-200ºF.
+I then turn off my oven.
 I cover the rolls loosely in plastic wrap, then place the pan in the oven.

 It usually takes 45-60 minutes to fully rise to double in size.

-๐ Sandi says: A bonus tip is to line the 9×13 baking pan with parchment paper.
-This will make clean up much easier!
+🔑 Sandi says: A bonus tip is to line the 9×13 baking pan with parchment paper.
+This will make clean-up much easier!

-How to store cinnamon rolls?
+How do I store cinnamon rolls?

 If your rolls didn’t rise much, and that means the dough didn’t expand around the filling to hold it in the spirals of dough, or if you used too much butter, the filling can melt out of the rolls.